 Dear Carol: My father is 72 and is in the moderate stages of dementia.
 Before his dementia diagnosis, he was an active hunter and fisherman.
 He also has incontinence issues due to prostate cancer, surgery, and treatment.
 This requires an external urinary attachment system to maintain an active daily life.
 My mother, as his primary caregiver, works diligently to keep the system and attachments clean and in working order.
 However, he is at the stage in his dementia journey where he is not able to maintain this attachment on his own.
 Yet he is defiant when we try to explain that he cannot go on trips with friends because his friends cannot be expected to clean and maintain the system.
-Due to COVID-19, they have all been isolating, so now a car trip is planned that will take them to a cottage they like so that they can fish.
-How do we help him to understand it is no longer possible, not due to the virus, but because he could become infected without help with cleaning the device? – MH
+Now a car trip is planned that will take them to a cottage they like so that they can fish.
+How do we help him to understand it is no longer possible because he could become infected without help with cleaning the device? – MH

 Dear MH: Dementia of any kind makes nearly every aspect of self-care and caregiving by others much harder to manage.
 Your mother's fortunate to have you in her corner.